apiato/apiato/docs/_docs/components/providers.md

 - You should not register any Provider in the framework (`config/app.php`), only the `ApiatoProvider` should be registered there.

 > **Important Information**: Laravel 5.5 introduces an `auto-discovery` feature that lets you automatically register `ServiceProviders`.
-Due to the nature and structure of APIATO applications, this features **is turned off**, because it messes up how `config` files are loaded in apiato.
+Due to the nature and structure of Apiato applications, this features **is turned off**, because it messes up how `config` files are loaded in apiato.
 This means, that you still need to **manually** register 3rd-party `ServiceProviders` in the `ServiceProvider` of a `Container`.

 <a name="folder-structure"></a>